Matthew J. Tow

 Matthew J. Tow is an Australian singer-songwriter and multi-instrumentalist.
 Perhaps best known as the singer and guitarist of 1990s Sydney indie band Drop City, Tow currently fronts international neo-psychedelic rockers the Lovetones.

-Rolling Stone hailed Tow's songwriting as being worthy of Ray Davies, Bowie, Lennon and McCartney.

 Splash

 Tow's first experience as a recording artist came with early 1990s Sydney indie band Splash (which also included singer-songwriter Gavin Mclean), who released a four-track EP titled Pendulum in 1991.
 The Tow–Mclean songwriting partnership would spill over onto early Drop City releases.

 Drop City

-Tow formed Drop City (also known as Drop City Three) in Sydney, Australia, at the beginning of 1993.
-Later that year they recorded their first album A Revolution Of Purely Private Expectations which was released on the Red Eye label through Polydor in 1994.
+Tow formed Drop City (also known as Drop City Three) in Sydney at the beginning of 1993.
+Later that year, they recorded their first album A Revolution of Purely Private Expectations which was released on the Red Eye label through Polydor in 1994.
 Two more albums were to follow; Yesterday, Today and Tomorrow and, Chiaroscuro.
 After four albums, a handful of EPs, two Big Day Out appearances and tour support for artists such as the Stone Roses, Stereolab, Yo La Tengo and Manic Street Preachers, Drop City disbanded in late 2000 amid what Tow described as a 'tidal wave of indifference'.